Most Data Architects Work in 2D.

 PRISM Works in Three Dimensions.

-PRISM — Platform, Risk, Integration and Systems Methodology — is a five-layer deterministic framework for enterprise data architecture assessment, integration mapping, and migration planning.
-Developed through real engagements across government, finance, and professional services.
-Not adapted from a textbook.
+A five-layer deterministic framework for enterprise architecture assessment, integration mapping, and migration planning.
+Built across real engagements — not adapted from a textbook.

 Start a Conversation →See the Methodology